Home » Edinburgh »

 Underground Vaults Ghost Tour with Whisky

-This customized vaults tour where you also get to sip on some of the finest Whisky has two names – Edinburgh underground tour and the Evening of Ghosts and Ghouls.
+This customized vaults tour, where you also get to sip on some of the finest Whisky, has two names – the Edinburgh underground tour and the Evening of Ghosts and Ghouls.

-The tour starts with a leisurely walk along Edinburgh Old Town’s cobbled streets, even as the guide warms you up for what’s to come.
+The tour starts with a leisurely walk along Edinburgh Old Town’s cobbled streets, even as the guide prepares you for what’s to come.

 You then step into Blair Street’s Underground Vaults for your share of Edinburgh’s ghost experience.